radiantearth/stac-spec/best-practices.md

 This is a self-contained catalog as described above, except it includes an absolute `self` link at the root catalog, to identify its online location.
-This is designed so that a self-contained catalog (of either type, with its assets or just metadata) can be 'published' online by just adding one field (the self link) to its root catalog.
+This is designed so that a self-contained catalog (of either type, with its assets or just metadata) can be 'published' online by just adding one field (the self link) to its root (Catalog or Collection).
 All the other links should remain the same.
 The resulting catalog is no longer compliant with the self-contained catalog recommendations, but instead transforms into a 'relative published catalog'.
 With this, a client may resolve Item and sub-catalog self links by traversing parent and root links, but requires reading multiple sources to achieve this.